openeuropa/oe_editorial/modules/oe_editorial_unpublish/README.md

 The "Unpublish" task is added automatically for content if the following conditions are met:

 * The bundle has content moderation enabled
-* The content's latest revision is published.
+* The content's default revision is published.
 * The current user has the required permissions to transition the content to an unpublished state.

 # API